ubco-db/EmbedDB-Desktop/docs/usageInfo.md

 /* process fixed record */

-// read data from varStream
+// read data from varStream.
 if (varStream != NULL) {
 	uint32_t bytesRead;
 	// as long as there is bytes to read